MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Domain Generalization; Causality.
   - <details><summary>Digest</summary> We introduce a general structural causal model to formalize the DG problem.
 Specifically, we assume that each input is constructed from a mix of causal factors (whose relationship with the label is invariant across domains) and non-causal factors (category-independent), and only the former cause the classification judgments.
 Our goal is to extract the causal factors from inputs and then reconstruct the invariant causal mechanisms.

+- Closing the Generalization Gap of Cross-silo Federated Medical Image Segmentation. [[paper]](https://arxiv.org/abs/2203.10144)
+  - An Xu, Wenqi Li, Pengfei Guo, Dong Yang, Holger Roth, Ali Hatamizadeh, Can Zhao, Daguang Xu, Heng Huang, Ziyue Xu.
+  - Key Word: Personalized Federated Learning; Medical Image Segmentation.
+  - <details><summary>Digest</summary> We propose a novel training framework FedSM to avoid the client drift issue and successfully close the generalization gap compared with the centralized training for medical image segmentation tasks for the first time.
+We also propose a novel personalized FL objective formulation and a new method SoftPull to solve it in our proposed framework FedSM.

 - Uncertainty Modeling for Out-of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2202.03958) [[code]](https://github.com/lixiaotong97/dsu)
   - Xiaotong Li, Yongxing Dai, Yixiao Ge, Jun Liu, Ying Shan, Ling-Yu Duan. *ICLR 2022*
   - Key Word: Out-of-Distribution Generalization; Uncertainty.